List of school attacks in China: Guangxi Zhuang nursery stabbing

-On September 21, 2012, three children died and 13 more were injured after a suspected mental patient allegedly broke into a nursery in the Guangxi Zhuang autonomous region and attacked students with a knife.
+On September 21, 2012, three children died and 13 more were injured after a suspected mental patient allegedly broke into a nursery in Pingnan County, Guangxi, and attacked students with a knife.
 The suspect, Wu Yechang, aged 25, was caught on-site by police officers, who rushed to the nursery after receiving emergency calls.

 Henan College break-in

-On September 25, 2012, a 20-year-old man surnamed Zhang broke into a girls' dormitory in the Henan Vocational and Technical College, killing three students and wounding another.
+On September 25, 2012, a 20-year-old man surnamed Zhang broke into a girls' dormitory in the Henan Vocational and Technical College in Zhengzhou, killing three students and wounding another.
 He was later arrested.

 December 2012

 Chenpeng Village Primary School stabbing

-On December 14, 2012, 36-year-old Min Yongjun stabbed 23 children and an elderly woman in the village of Chenpeng, Henan province, at the village's primary school as children were arriving for classes.
+On December 14, 2012, 36-year-old Min Yongjun stabbed 23 children and an elderly woman in Wenshu, Henan, at Chenpeng village's primary school as children were arriving for classes.
 The attacker was restrained at the school, and later arrested.
 All of the victims survived and were treated at three hospitals, though some were reportedly seriously injured, with fingers or ears cut off, and had to be transferred to larger hospitals for specialized care.

 Fengning vehicle-ramming attack

-On December 24, 2012, thirteen students were injured after a 48-year-old man drove into them outside Fengning No. 1 Middle School in Fengning, Hebei province.
+On December 24, 2012, thirteen students were injured after a 48-year-old man drove into them outside Fengning No. 1 Middle School in Fengning, Hebei.
 The suspect, Yin Tiejun, who had a gas tank and firecrackers, tried to set his car on fire but failed and was arrested.
 Yin told police he was upset over a court ruling in the murder of his daughter three years earlier.

 March 2013

 Shanghai stabbings

-A knife-wielding attacker killed two relatives and then slashed 11 people, including six children, outside a school in China's commercial hub of Shanghai.
+A knife-wielding attacker killed two relatives and then slashed 11 people, including six children, outside a school in Shanghai.
 The man, whose surname was given as Zang, killed his sister and her mother-in-law at their home in a family dispute over money.
 Zang then attacked parents and children outside an elementary school in the suburban district of Fengxian just as classes were let out.

 Yulin City school beating

-Two boys died after they were beaten by a member of staff at a primary school in southern China.
-The boys, who attended a private school in Yulin City, in the Guangxi Zhuang Autonomous Region, died later in hospital.
+Two boys died after they were beaten by a member of staff at a private primary school in Yulin City, Guangxi.

 September 2013

-Two adults were killed outside Balijie Primary School, and 44 others were injured after a homemade explosive detonated.
+Two adults were killed and 44 others were injured after a homemade explosive detonated outside Balijie Primary School in Guilin, Guangxi.
 Most of the injured were schoolchildren.
 One of those killed was the bomber, who was riding his motorcycle during the explosion.